 Intermodal: door-to-door trips to Lyon!

-With the release of its second version, Moovizy has made many significant improvements including a revision of the UI/UX, a new customer service, but also the evolution towards an intermodal trip planner.
+With the release of its second version, the mobility app from Saint-Étienne Moovizy has made many significant improvements including a revision of the UI/UX, a new customer service, but also the evolution towards an intermodal trip planner.
 Indeed, the user now has the possibility to plan combined trips, for immediate or future departures.
 Presented in the form of lists, the user can find the different travel times or the carbon footprint of each route.

 Intermodal trips including only the private car, public transport (STAS and TCL, Lyon's public transport operator) and/or the regional SNCF offer.
 With payment only for public transport.
 To go even further in this intermodal experience, do not hesitate to consult our guide.